rohitmodh/DynamicMappingSystem/README.md

 - The core mapping engine is driven by the **Template Method Pattern** via `BaseMapHandler`.
 - Mapping configuration sources are injected dynamically using **Factory Pattern**, depending on environment or preference.
 - The system accepts **pure JSON input** and produces **JSON output**, avoiding any dependency on internal data models.
+- The mapping logic may grow in future, to support other objects.
+To support this, the mapping engine implements different strategies using **Strategy Pattern**.

 ---